 Years of Viewpoints have made me particularly sensitive to movement, actors’ bodies, and physical relationships with each other and the space, and how they reveal story, relationships, and character.

-My music experiences (such as piano playing) and Lessac backgrounds have heightened my awareness of textual possibilities.
+Music experiences, such as piano playing, and Lessac training have heightened my awareness of textual possibilities.
 I love helping actors make vibrant, memorable choices.

 Ah, One More Thing: